xyzyzl/compprog/README.md

 Total time is O(n * n^2 k) = O(n^3 k).

+**USACO 2017 January Gold - Cow Navigation** \
+12.10.2019 \
+Estimated CF Difficulty: 1800

+BFS

+Just BFS regularly, but the states and transitions are slightly modified to fit the problem.
+For each state, we keep track of Bessie's location if she were facing forwards or to the right, plus the direction of each.
+Then we just do our BFS.
+We start with our original state, and either rotate left, rotate right, or go forward.
+When we reach (N,N) for both movesets we just output the value since it's guaranteed to be the minimum if it reaches first.

+Issues (originally): Didn't freeze bessie when she reached (N,N) on only one direction, got 3/10.

+Total time is O(n^4), which passed in time for me.

 **USACO 2018 Open Gold - Out of Sorts** \
 12.5.2019 \
 Estimated CF Difficulty: 1800